 What is stamp duty?

-Stamp duty, sometimes referred to as a ‘transfer fee’ in South Australia, is a one-off government tax that’s commonly imposed when you buy or acquire property.
+Stamp duty is a one-off government tax that’s commonly imposed when you buy or acquire property.
 As stamp duty is charged by state and territory governments, the rules on how it’s calculated will vary from place to place.
 However, a general rule is: the more expensive your property is, the more stamp duty you’ll need to pay.

 How is stamp duty calculated in South Australia?